denvercude/sues-world-tour/README.md

 ---

-## Customization & Theming
-- Modify colors, fonts, and layout in `styles/globals.css` and component files.
-- UI components are in `components/retroui/` for easy reuse and extension.

----

 ## About
 Created by Denver Cude.
 Sue’s World Tour is an experiment in collaborative storytelling and modern web tech.
-Enjoy the journey!